reflex-dev/reflex-web/docs/ai_builder/overview/best_practices.md

 - Styling preferences
 - Follow-up test plans

-Once generated, copy each prompt into the AI Builder to execute them in sequence.

 **Example workflow:**

-1. Switch to Chat Mode and paste your full app specification
+1. Paste your full app specification into the AI Builder
-2. Ask **"Break this into a series of buildable prompts I can feed into the Agent Mode."**
+2. Ask **"Break this into a series of buildable prompts."**
-3. Copy each generated prompt into Agent Mode one by one
+3. Execute each generated prompt in sequence
 4. Build iteratively using the structured prompts

 ### Working with Text Specifications

 If you have a structured app specification, don't paste the entire document into the builder at once.
 Break it down into logical sections and feed them in sequence.

-**Pro tip:** Use **Chat Mode** to help prepare prompts:
+**Pro tip:** Let the AI Builder help prepare prompts:

 Paste your full app spec and ask:

-  - **"Break this into buildable prompts I can feed into the builder."**
+  - **"Break this into buildable prompts."**
   - **"Write one prompt per feature/page to build this app."**

-This hybrid approach — planning in **Chat Mode**, then building in **Agent Mode** — lets you move faster and build smarter.
+This approach — planning first, then building iteratively — lets you move faster and build smarter.

 ### Writing Clear, Task-Oriented Prompts